 Fitness is more than physical health alone.
 An equally important aspect is mental fitness.
 Mental fitness refers to fitness of the mind.
 Situations may arise at work that may lead to you feeling less strong.
 What you can do about them?

-The fight against the coronavirus means we’re all at home on an unprecedented scale.
-But what can we do to ensure we work at home in a healthy and responsible way?
-The university has put together some tips and tools to help you in this crisis period.
+What can we do to ensure we work in a healthy and responsible way?
+The university has put together some tips and tools to help you.
 See Healthy University @Home.

 When you are subjected to stressful situations for a long period of time, you run the risk of developing a burn-out.
 A burn-out means that you are unable to function for a long time –not only at work, but also at home.
 Stress can be caused by high task demands, too little autonomy at work, harassment by co-workers or supervisors, or undesirable behaviour within or outside the organisation.

 Do you experience stress at work?
 Or do you worry that you may be headed towards a burn-out?